 Secured debts

 Unless you have insurance in place, your mortgage is paid off when you die by your property being sold.
-If this doesn’t cover the full amount, whatever's left will is called "unsecured debt".
+If this doesn’t cover the full amount, whatever's left is called "unsecured debt".
 Unsecured debts are debts that can't be paid by selling whatever was bought with the money.

 If you left your property to someone in your Will, they can choose to keep paying the mortgage instead, but your mortgage lender will need to decide if they can afford to do so.